 - Matters being referred for criminal investigation.

-What commercial partners and suppliers can expect from DFS employees
+What commercial partners and suppliers can expect from OFS employees

-DFS employees are bound by the core public sector values of integrity, trust, service and accountability as well as the DFS Code of Conduct and are expected to:
+OFS employees are bound by the core public sector values of integrity, trust, service and accountability as well as the OFS Code of Conduct and are expected to:

 - Ensure that decisions and actions are reasonable, fair and appropriate to the circumstances, based on consideration of all the relevant facts, and be supported by relevant legislation, policies and procedures.